-If a rider chooses to wear an airbag style body protector for cross-country it must be worn over a permitted BETA Level 3 body protector and if activated, must be deflated or removed before continuing.
+If a rider chooses to wear an airbag style body protector for cross-country it must be worn over a permitted BETA Level 3 body.
 Hybrid Air-jackets and air jackets incorporated into a blouson style jacket are permitted.
-It is recommended that body protectors are replaced once they are more than 5 vears old.
+It is recommended that body protectors are replaced once they are more than 5 years old.